hectorcorrea/fedora4/README.md

 furl
 ----
-furl is Ruby program that acts a mini "cURL for Fedora" and you can use it execute commands like:
+furl is Ruby program that acts a mini "cURL for Fedora".
+Assuming the Fedora API is available at http://localhost:8080/rest you can execute commands as follow:

-	ruby furl.rb createobj http://localhost:8080/rest/objectX
+	ruby furl.rb http://localhost:8080/rest create resourceX
-	ruby furl.rb get http://localhost:8080/rest/objectX
+	ruby furl.rb http://localhost:8080/rest get objectX
-	ruby furl.rb createds http://localhost:8080/rest/objectX/datasetY "some text"
+	ruby furl.rb http://localhost:8080/rest createcontent objectX/content "some text"

-Notice that we always pass the full URL (including `http://localhost:8080/rest`) to the object to fetch or save.
+You just type `ruby furl.rb` to get help on what other commands are available.

 furl is NOT a cURL replacement, it's more a toy to get started.

 Other Resources
 ---------------
 Fedora 4 REST API documentation: https://wiki.duraspace.org/display/FF/RESTful+HTTP+API

-For a much more comprehensive sample of how to work with Fedora from Ruby take a look at Rubydora https://github.com/projecthydra/rubydora
+There are many other higher level Ruby gems to work with Fedora 4 that are **much better** than the code in this repo, in particular take a look at ActiveTriples and ActiveRecord.
+The `testdrive` repo by ecowles at  https://github.com/escowles/testdrive has a great demo on how to get started with those gems.